 Traders must comply with the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 when they sell goods, services and digital content to consumers from their business premises.
 These are called 'on-premises' contracts.

-Traders must give you certain information before they make a contract with you.
+Traders must give you certain important information before they make a contract with you.
 They must get your clear agreement if they want to charge you for 'extras'.
 There are clear rules on delivery and the point at which you become responsible for the goods.

 These Regulations also cover 'distance' contracts (when you buy without face-to-face contact with the trader, such as online) and 'off-premises' contracts (for example, when you buy at home or your place of work).